dyninst/tools/fleece/README.md

 # Fleece

 Fleece is a fuzzing tool used to compare assembly decoders.
-Currently LLVM, binutils (libopcodes) and dyninst are supported.
+Currently LLVM, binutils (libopcodes), capstone and dyninst are supported.

 ## Building Dependancies